hapax/hapax.github.io/assets/minimal-networks.md

 <figure>
     <div style="text-align:center"><img src
-    ="/images/posts/steiner17.png" width="95%"/>
+    ="/images/posts/steiner17.png" width="75%"/>
 		    <figcaption><i>Figure 15.
 Centred hexagon and pentagon.</i></figcaption>
 	</div>
 	</figure>

 *Exercise 11 (harder polygons).*
-Sometimes you can't use tinkertoys, and sometimes you can.
-We'll give examples of both.
+When $h=  n-2$, you can use a single tinkertoy, but if $h < n - 2$, you will need multiple tinkertoys.
+Here we give examples of both.

 <span style="padding-left: 20px; display:block">
 (a) Find the minimal networks connecting a regular hexagon with a node